guardrail-labs/llm-guardrail-api/docs/architecture.md

 ## Multi-repo model

 The Guardrail platform intentionally splits code across repositories so each artifact can be versioned and governed independently.
-Review the [README](../README.md) for a description of how the umbrella repository coordinates runtime, UI, verifier, and policy pack updates.
+Review the [Overview](index.md) page for a description of how the umbrella repository coordinates runtime, UI, verifier, and policy pack updates.